 - Black Pepper

 - Black Truffles

-CBG is a non-acidic form of CBGA (cannabigerolic acid).
+CBG is a non-acidic form of CBGA (cannabigerolic acid, or an acidic form of CBG).
 CBGA transforms into CBG when exposed to time and heat.
 This is also the case with many cannabinoids, to include CBD and THC.

 Unfortunately, CBG is not widely available in the cannabis plant.
 In fact, most cannabis genetics only posses 1% of CBG in the whole plant.
 This is known as a trace amount.

-Although there isn’t much CBG in a cannabis plant, there is still a lot we can gain from extracting it.
+Although there isn’t much CBG in cannabis plants, there is still a lot we can gain from extracting it.

 CBG and the Endocannabinoid System